- Applicant Eligibility

 Q. I would like to conduct the project in collaboration with a colleague.
 Should we each put in an application or submit a joint application?

 For a small scale project conducted in collaboration with a colleague, one application should be submitted for the project and one person should submit this as the PI.
-Section 2.e of the application form should include the name and affiliation of the collaborator and also a short paragraph on how he, or she, will contribute to the project, or what he,or she, will undertake as part of the project.
+The relevant section of the application form should include the name and affiliation of the collaborator and also a short paragraph on how he, or she, will contribute to the project, or what he,or she, will undertake as part of the project.
 A collaborator should have a clear role in the delivery of the project.
 It is not possible to put in two separate applications for the same project to increase the requested budget.
-Please view the FAQ on eligible costs relating to funding for collaborators.

 Q. Does the Trust support applied or practice led research projects?